 As a mom to an advanced reader, I know the problems it can pose for parents of kids who are emotionally still young but need the challenge of more advanced reading.
 Jackson is now old enough to handle more advanced themes but the last few years have been quite the adventure in reading.
 Here is my reading list and tips for young advanced readers.

-Disclaimer: This post includes affiliate links
+Disclaimer: This post includes affiliate links and amazon affiliate links.

 In grade two my son was assessed at fully adult literate.

 Let that sink in for a moment.
 My 7 year old tested above the level of an 18 year old for his ability to read and comprehend what he was reading.

 We were getting him tested because of a severe anxiety disorder and suddenly things made sense.
 He was understanding the world at a level far beyond his years.

 While his classmates were stumbling through picture books he wanted to read The Hobbit.
 But here’s the issue, just because he CAN read more advanced books, doesn’t mean he’s ready for the advanced themes of those books.